emilmelnikov/a4tech-bloody-backlight-level/README.md

 # A4Tech Bloody Backlight Level Utility

-Set backlight level for the A4Tech Bloody mouses.
+Set backlight level for the A4Tech Bloody mice.

 Initial idea, reverse-engineering and all credit goes to the original project: https://github.com/maxmati/a4tech-bloody-linux-driver.